BrioniCo/m_project1/README.md

 [Back to top](<#contents>)
 ### Further Testing

+- The deployed site was shared to the Slack channel for peer review.
+The only issue commented on was the known bug detailed in *Known bugs* #1.
--   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+-   The Website was tested on Google Chrome, Internet Explorer and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone13, __ & iPhone.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone13, Redmi 8.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.